jrladd/info_overload/_pages/schedule.md

 Tue 25 May|*Station Eleven*, more from *Algorithms of Oppression* by Thu 27 May|Workshop: Building a search engine **Week 10**|
-Mon 1 June|Lightning Presentations and Wrap-Up
+Tue 1 June|Lightning Presentations and Wrap-Up
-by Wed 3 June|Workshop: Work on your Final Projects (meet w/ me individually)
+by Thu 3 June|Workshop: Work on your Final Projects (meet w/ me individually)

 ## Course Materials